andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 Running this command will show config pulled from `~/.kube/config`.
 In the [previous section](./chapter05.md#manage-api-resources-with-kubectl), if you ran the command with additional verbosity, you'd see something like `Config loaded from file ~/.kube/config` in the logging.

-Without the cert authority, key, and cert from the kube config file, only insecure `curl` commands would work, which severly limits how much you can interact with the cluster.
+Without the cert authority, key, and cert from the kube config file, only insecure `curl` commands would work, which severely limits how much you can interact with the cluster.
 In the upcoming lab we will use `curl` and TLS to access the cluster.

 ### `~/.kube/config`